 The Treasury

-After leaving the Treasury, you’ll walk along the Street of Facades and see dozens more buildings carved into the rock face, as well as lots of caves.
+After leaving the Treasury, you’ll walk along the Street of Facades and see dozens more buildings carved into the rock face and many caves.

 There’s a small but impressive Roman amphitheater as well.
 Definitely look around, but if you’re short on time then I wouldn’t spend much time here, as there are much cooler places to see.